apache/camel-website/content/blog/2020/10/Camel36-Whatsnew/index.md

 This was a historical slow release in terms of new components.
 In fact there is only 1 new component:

-- AWS2-Eventbridge: Manage AWS Eventbridge cluster instances
+- AWS2-EventBridge: Manage AWS EventBridge cluster instances

-You can read more about the new AWS Eventbridge component in the [blog announcement](https://camel.apache.org/blog/2020/10/camel-aws2-eventbridge-intro/).
+You can read more about the new AWS EventBridge component in the [blog announcement](https://camel.apache.org/blog/2020/10/camel-aws2-eventbridge-intro/).